 Rose Avenue Public School is located in the St. James Town community of high-rise apartment buildings.
 The school serves a student population of over 700 students from kindergarten through Grade 6.
 More than 85% of the students have English as their second language, representing about 50 language groups.
 Most of the families of this school recently arrived from other countries – many from Sri Lanka, and an increasing number from Eastern European, Asian and African countries.
-The school is one of the TDSB EcoSchools, and as such has been developing an environmentally sustainable set of practices, into which gardening and composting fit quite well.
+As a TDSB EcoSchools, the school has been developing an environmentally sustainable set of practices, into which gardening and composting fit quite well.

 Garden development began in earnest in Spring 2007, with a design for a children’s garden in the part-sun location at the northwest corner of the property.
 Food production was expanded in 2010 with the building of three earthblock beds by students and youth in the sunnier east side of the school.
 Composting is another initiative at Rose Ave.

 Sprucecourt Public School's Peace Garden was an initiative begun in 2009 by Lead2Peace, a youth organization in Regent Park.
 In 2010, Green Thumbs Growing Kids got involved to help build up the food gardening part of their curriculum, and we work in partnership with students, teachers, lunchroom staff and Lead2Peace.
 With funding from Community Service Partnerships at the City of Toronto, we helped to expand food production by maintaining the existing peace garden and also installed four new raised beds, a compost program and container gardening.